calii23/james/README.md

  - [ ] Create an icon for the app
  - [ ] Build a helper tool to for easier setup of the NodeMCU
  - [ ] Support iPad and Mac Catalyst for the app
+## Could supported in future
+ - Report invalid device tokens to the NodeMCU so that devices which have uninstalled the app can be removed from the device list
+ - Remove the push notification a after short while from the lock screen, so that not every notification keeps remaining in the notification center
 ## Setup
 To use this project please following the following steps:
 ### Build iOS app